home » Programs » Certification Programs » Nurse Educator Certification Program

-The Canadian Nurse Educator Certification Program fosters excellence in the academic nurse educator role and provides recognition and merit for the specialized knowledge, expertise, and competencies of this role in Canada.
+The Canadian Nurse Educator Certificate Program fosters excellence in the academic nurse educator role and provides recognition and merit for the specialized knowledge, expertise, and competencies of this role in Canada.

-The CASN Nurse Educator Certification Program is made up of three Modules:
+The CASN Nurse Educator Certificate Program is made up of three Modules:

 Module 1: Teaching-Learning Philosophies and Theories – September 2023